Relational Quadrilateralland. I. The Classical Theory: Conclusion

-\underline{Key 7}: for the simpler models considered hitherto, the shape space dimension was small enough to allow for complete graphical presentation of the interpretation of the regions of the shape space in RPM terms.
+7) For the simpler models considered hitherto, the shape space dimension was small enough to allow for complete graphical presentation of the interpretation of the regions of the shape space in RPM terms.
 E.g. 4-stop metroland and triangleland were both represented as distinct tesselations of their configuration space spheres \cite{AF} and Fig \ref{Fig-4-Stop}, and \cite{Kendall89, +tri}, and Fig \ref{Fig4}. $\mathbb{CP}^2$ being 4-dimensional, one is more limited in visualization.
-Nevertheless, I provided a characterization of the RPM-significant submanifolds of this.
+Nevertheless, I provided a characterization of the RPM-significant submanifolds of this, and also the complex-projective chopping board visualization: the pure-ratio counterpart of Kendall's spherical blackboard.
 I used Kuiper coordinates to determine the quadrilateralland counterpart of the split of triangleland's sphere into two hemispheres of mirror-image configurations that join along an equator of collinear configurations (which is one of \cite{+tri}'s most important and useful results).
 One has now two topological $\mathbb{S}^4$ `hemi-$\mathbb{CP}^2$'s' that join along the `$\mathbb{CP}^2$-equator' of collinear configurations that form the mirror-image-identified 4-stop metroland and thus are a $\mathbb{RP}^2$ submanifold.
 Upon codimension-1 embedding into a surrounding Euclidean space, this join maps into the Veronese surface, in accord with Kuiper's theorem.
-Quadrilateralland's $\mathbb{CP}^2$ is additionally decorated by a net of 6 $\mathbb{S}^2$ trianglelands (in each case with one vertex being a double collision corresponding to the $ \mbox{ (} \stackrel{\mbox{ 4}} {\mbox{ 2}}\mbox{ )}$ pairs of particles coinciding).
-I also showed how $\mathbb{S}^2$'s corresponding to the coarse-graining `trianglelands' (and `rhombusland') occur within quadrilateralland, by applying restrictions on Gibbons--Pope-type coordinates.
+Quadrilateralland's $\mathbb{CP}^2$ is additionally decorated by a net of 6 $\mathbb{S}^2$ trianglelands (in each case with one vertex being a double collision corresponding to the $ \mbox{ (} \stackrel{\mbox{ 4}}{\mbox{ 2}}\mbox{ )}$ pairs of particles coinciding).
+I also showed how $\mathbb{S}^2$'s corresponding to the coarse-graining `trianglelands' (and `rhombusland') occur within quadrilateralland, by applying restrictions on Gibbons--Pope type coordinates.

-I also used Gibbons--Pope-type and Kuiper coordinates to investigate the 6 possible labellings of square configurations and a weaker criterion of the cosmologically and quantum-cosmologically interesting topic of uniform states based on the extremization of demo($N$ = 4).
-See Sec 12.3 for more on this, after I consider $N$-a-gonland extensions and \underline{Key 8}: configuration space regions (which have a number of Problem of Time approach applications used in Papers III and IV).
+As regards uniform configurations, I also used Gibbons--Pope type and Kuiper coordinates to investigate the 6 possible labellings of square configurations and a weaker criterion of the cosmologically and quantum-cosmologically interesting topic of uniform states based on the extremization of demo($N$ = 4).